QuantEcon/lecture-source-py/source/rst/numpy.rst

 * Various optimizations can be carried out during compilation when the compiler sees the instructions as a whole

-However, for a task like the one described above, there's no need to switch back to C or Fortran
+However, for a task like the one described above, there's no need to switch back to C or Fortran.

 Instead, we can use NumPy, where the instructions look like this: